 Ecommerce cart abandonment is one of the most pronounced problems for online sellers today.

 According to the Baymard Institute who analysed over 44 different abandonment cart rate reports, the average shopping cart abandonment rate is just shy of 70%.
-Ecommerce brands are also projected to lose a whopping $18B in sales per year due to cart abandonment.
+However, reports also show that ecommerce brands could regain back a whopping $260B from abandoned orders through checkout optimisation.

 Don’t fear these statistics!
 Hesitance and uncertainty are a natural part of every consumer’s purchasing journey, whether they’re in-store or buying online.
 Online sellers should embrace this behaviour and look at it as an opportunity to solidify connection and loyalty with their customers.